 We at Beaconhouse Newlands use inquiry as our pedagogy for engaging students in the deeper understanding and ownership of the learning.
 Our whole school action plan is centered on authentic inquiry democratising our learning, and we constantly seek evidence for this research.

 The Beaconhouse Newlands curriculum is engaging, challenging and relevant, and actively supports the developmental differences and learning styles of the students.
-It is framed by the pedagogy of the Primary Years Program as we are in the process of “Candidate School for International Baccalaureate Primary Years Programme” for now and have applied for authorization this year.
 The curriculum focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 It prepares students to be active participants in a lifelong journey of learning.
 Structured, purposeful inquiry is at the heart of our school’s teaching philosophy.
 Our students actively construct meaning based on their prior knowledge and their engagement with the curriculum and Units of Inquiry.
 They investigate important subject matter by formulating questions, proceeding with research, experimentation or observation which leads to their own responses to the issues.
 Technology is a key focus and our ‘digital natives’ are guided in their use of familiar and new technologies as one method of engaging with peers, teachers and experts beyond the classroom.
 The aim of the programs is to develop internationally minded people who help to create a better and more peaceful world.

 At Beaconhouse Newlands the education

-• is for students from Pre-Nursery to Grade 4 ( progressing one grade each year)
+• is for students from Pre-Nursery to Grade 7 (progressing one grade each year).

 • explores the construction of knowledge through personal experience